 Techniques involved: End-user feedback methodologies, surveys, focus groups

-– Introduction to Implementation Science and User-Centered Design
+– Laying the foundation: Implementation Science & User-Centered Design